 When Jesus was about to die on the cross, John was with His mother, Mary.

 “He won his way into the heart of the family, as well as into the heart of Jesus.”
 Hence, He asked him to take care of her 4.

 After Jesus’ ascension, John began working with Peter.
 Together, they preached the gospel of Christ wherever they went.

-For instance, they rendered a sermon at Jerusalem during the Pentecost (Acts 2:14-41, ESV).
+For instance, they rendered a sermon at Jerusalem during the Pentecost (Acts 2:14-41).
 He told the people about the fulfilled prophecies of Jesus in line with His earthly ministry, death, and resurrection.

-And now that He has risen and went back to heaven, they were to be witnesses of His great love.
-For this, he encouraged them to receive the Holy Spirit and get baptized.
+Now that Jesus has gone back to heaven, they were to be witnesses of His great love.
+For this, John encouraged them to receive the Holy Spirit and get baptized.

-John “remained in Jerusalem for a number of years” (Stephen Haskell, The Story of the Seer of Patmos 22.1).
+John “remained in Jerusalem for a number of years” 5.
 Through his evangelistic efforts, he helped establish the early Christian church around 58 AD.

 Through the coming years, John remained active in preaching.
-As Ellen White puts it in The Sanctified Life 70.1, he “preached with great zeal and success.”
-He had a “testimony of power, wisdom, conviction, and sincerity” his enemies couldn’t contradict.
+He “preached with great zeal and success.”
+He had a “testimony of power, wisdom, conviction, and sincerity” his enemies couldn’t contradict 6.

 Also, John presented his faith clearly and convincingly.
 It was with “simplicity and candor that his words had a powerful effect.”
-As such, “his hearers were astonished at his wisdom and eloquence.”
+As such, his listeners “were astonished at his wisdom and eloquence.”